 Lanyards or "lavaliers" are another very useful type of microphone for location work: one is hung round the neck of each person who might speak.
-The microphone itself can often be hidden behind a tie (though some "silk" ties cause crackling), or under a sweater (though it may cause an unsightly lump); but if it is concealed it is best to ensure that the means of suspension is also invisible-for example, by using a cord which is of the same tone or colour as the shirt or other clothing against which it may otherwise be seen.
+The microphone itself can often be hidden behind a tie (though some "silk" ties cause crackling), while a thick tie will result in a correspondingly woolly response.
+If it is concealed it is best to ensure that the means of suspension is also invisible-for example, by using a cord which is of the same tone or colour as the shirt or other clothing against which it may otherwise be seen.
 Many recordists do not bother with this: the results can be untidy.
 A microphone which is not concealed may also sometimes merge in to the tones of a tie and not be too distracting.